abmajith/verilog-riscV32I-machine/README.md

 It is encoded as *0000000  rs2 rs1 000 rd 0110011*, where rs2, rs1, rd are the 5 bits wide
 address to the registers *X2,X1* and *X3*., <br />

-*SUB x3, x1, x2*   // Subtracts tje value in register *X2* from the value in register X1,
+*SUB x3, x1, x2*   // Subtracts the value in register *X2* from the value in register X1,
 and store the result in register *X3*. <br />
 It is encoded as *0100000 rs2 rs1 000 rd 0110011* <br />